Sugar Bowl updates: Everything we know about the status of the playoff game

 A deadly attack in New Orleans has cast a shadow on Wednesday night’s college football playoff matchup between Notre Dame and Georgia.

-At least ten people are dead and over 30 injured after an assailant plowed into a crowd of revelers celebrating New Year’s festivities in New Orleans’ popular French Quarter neighborhood.
+At least 10 people are dead and over 30 injured after a suspected terrorist plowed into a crowd of revelers celebrating New Year’s festivities in New Orleans’ popular French Quarter neighborhood.

-While the New Orleans mayor described the incident as a “terrorist attack” and the city’s police superintendent said the driver was “hellbent” on killing “as may people as he possibly could,” federal law enforcement is still looking into the motives of the suspect, who is now deceased.
+FBI agents are now leading the investigation into the suspected terrorist attack on Bourbon Street around 3:15 a.m.
+Wednesday, as people celebrated the start of the New Year.

-Besides ringing in the new year, tens of thousands of University of Georgia and Notre Dame fans descended upon New Orleans to attend the Allstate Sugar Bowl, one of this year’s College Football Playoff games.
-A parade was held in the French Quarter at 2 p.m. local time that featured marching bands, floats and dance groups winding through the French Quarter.
+Besides ringing in the New Year, tens of thousands of University of Georgia and Notre Dame fans descended upon New Orleans to attend the Allstate Sugar Bowl, one of this year’s College Football Playoff games.
+A parade was held in the French Quarter at 2 p.m. local time on New Year’s Eve that featured marching bands, floats and dance groups.

-The parade helped kick off the city’s New Year’s festivities as well as the big matchup at the Ceasers Superdome, which was scheduled to kick off on Wednesday evening.
+The parade helped kick off the city’s New Year’s festivities as well as the big matchup at the Caesers Superdome, which was scheduled to kick off on Wednesday evening.

-However, with the FBI investigating the incident and the public being told to stay away from Bourbon Street as it’s now become a grisly crime scene, will the game still go off as planned?
+However, with the FBI investigating the incident, the public has been told to stay away from Bourbon Street as it’s now become a grisly crime scene.

 What is the status of the game?

+“All parties agree that it’s in the best interests of everybody and of public safety that we postpone the game for 24 hours,” Sugar Bowl CEO Jeff Hundley said during a press conference.

-As of now, the game is still scheduled to be played on Wednesday night, with kickoff set for 7:45 p.m. local time at the Caesars Superdome.
+The game was initially set to begin at 7:45 p.m. local time on New Year’s Day inside the Caesars Superdome.

-Jeff Hundley, the CEO of the Sugar Bowl, said on Wendesday morning that the game’s committee was still talking to local and federal officials about the status of the highly anticipated contest.
+In the hours after the attack, Hundley said that the organization was coordinating with local and federal officials about whether to stick to the schedule.

-“The Sugar Bowl Committee is devastated by the terrible events from early this morning,” Hundley said in a statement.
-“Our thoughts and prayers are with the victims and their families.
-We are in ongoing discussions with authorities on the local, state, and federal levels and will communicate further details as they become available.”
+“The Sugar Bowl Committee is devastated by the terrible events from early this morning,” Hundley said in a statement shared with The Independent.
+“Our thoughts and prayers are with the victims and their families.”

 What have officials said?